Skip to main content

 Research synthesisModerate evidenceSmall effect3 studies · 3 beneficial · 0 neutral · 0 harmful

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Most studies were systematic reviews/meta-analyses that included diverse populations; individual-level dose durations and forms were not consistently reported in the extracted data.
+Available evidence is overwhelmingly positive, but clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Additionally, dose and form were not consistently reported, and study durations varied, limiting the ability to pinpoint optimal use.

 Doses used in studies